juju/juju-gui/docs/databinding.rst

 'constraints' object as noted is a mapping with many possible keys and dotted path access.
-When defining binding methods such as 'format' or 'update' we can apply them to the top level model key and they will apply to all dotted path elements under that key.
+When defining binding methods such as 'format' or 'update' we can apply them to the top level model key and they will apply to all dotted path properties under that key.
 In this example bindings on 'contraints' will apply to constrants.cpu and for example constraints.mem or other keys.

 Viewlets
 ========

-Viewlets
+See the viewlets documentation.